-5. Emphasize on Statistics and Quantitative Data
+5. Emphasis on Statistics and Quantitative Data

 The participatory exercises do not focus on the quantitative data or statistics.
 PLA emphasizes upon the perception and the experiences of the village community.
-However for facilitating the report writing work, interview schedule method has been included as Part-I in this Manual to collect basic data at village level.
+However, for facilitating the report writing work, interview schedule method has been included in this Manual to collect basic data at village level.